KikiBerg/urban-biodiversity-platform/README.md

 ## Structural Design

 ### Content Structure:
-- **Posts:** A welcoming section offering a site summary and a collection of posted articles.
+- **Posts:** Includes a welcoming section offering a site summary and a collection of posted articles.
 - **Post Detail Pages:** In-depth content on featured articles, including a comment area.
 Limited access for non-registered users, allowing only comment viewing.
-- **About & Contact:** A comprehensive description of the site's purpose and a contact form for communication.
+- **About Us Page:** A comprehensive description of the site's purpose and a contact form for communication.
 - **Categories:** Showcasing all available blog categories.
 Restricted access for non-registered users.
 - **Categories Post List Pages:** Presenting a collection of articles belonging to a specific category.
 Limited access for non-registered users.
 - **Sign Up and Sign In Pages:** User registration and sign in pages providing enhanced access to commenting and category features.